blakesmith/blakesmith.github.com/_posts/2010-01-26-ruby-inject-for-data-filtering.markdown

 Again, we're building up an array and only including numbers in the array that are even.

-One useful thing I've found I can do with inject is to use it to filter down an array of items based on certain criteria.
+One useful thing I've found I can do with inject is use it to filter down an unprocessed array of items based on certain criteria.
 Let's take a look at the example:

 {% highlight ruby %}
 class Filter